RanaShankani/SCTP-Chat-Server-Client/README.md

 ### 4. Run the script:
-*The server and client will establish a connection, and you can start chatting between the client and server by entering messages in the respective terminals.
+*The server and client will establish a connection, and you can start chatting between the client and server by entering messages in terminals.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.